dolph/Restful-APIs-using-zOS-Connect/README.md

 Note: z/OS Connect EE provides tooling to generate .sar files for its compatible subsystems (including CICS®, IMS™, DB2®, and IBM® MQ).

+To learn more about the sar file, [here](sar.md) is additional document.

 In this scenario, the `.sar` file is already generated, so you can focus on creating, deploying, and testing your API.